Bead Fishing For Trout – Easy Guide Secrets

 Soft Trout Beads

-Soft beads are similar except that they are made out of soft rubbers or plastic materials or even from organic materials like the Berkley Gulp!
-Alive!
+Soft beads are similar, except that they are made of soft rubber, plastic, or even organic materials, like the Berkley Gulp Alive!
 Floating Salmon Eggs and the Berkley PowerBait Magnum Garlic Power Eggs.

-The primary advantage to the soft trout beads is that trout might hold onto them a little bit longer.
+The primary advantage of soft trout beads is that trout might hold onto them a little bit longer because they feel more natural.

 My favorite soft trout bead when fishing beads for trout are the brown trout color Pautzke Fire Balls seen in the pictures or the Berkley Gulp!
 Alive!
 Floating Salmon Eggs.

 The debate about which trout bead is more effective could go on forever.
-I use both types when bead fishing for trout and these are the advantages and disadvantages to both.
+I use both types when trout fishing and these are the advantages and disadvantages of both.
 You may find one type of bead that works best for you.

-The 3 primary advantages of soft trout beads are:
+The three primary advantages of soft trout beads are:

-• Trout might hold onto soft beads a little bit longer because soft trout beads feel more natural in their mouths but it’s an artificial bait that trout spit out quickly anyways.
+- Trout might hold onto soft beads a little bit longer because soft trout beads feel more natural in their mouths, but it’s an artificial bait that trout spit out quickly.

-• It’s just a hypothesis but some anglers believe that soft beads allow for better hook sets and soft beads will allow the hook to stay lodged in the trout’s mouth better.
-I’m not sold on this after seeing thousands of fish hooked on the hard beads.
+- Some anglers believe that soft beads allow for better hook sets and will allow the hook to stay lodged in the trout’s mouth better.
+I’m not sold on this after hooking and landing thousands of fish on hard beads.

 The disadvantages of soft trout beads are:

-• The soft beads can slide down on each hookset of a fish or even on rocks, sticks, and missed fish, and then they become virtually useless because the inner hole will be too big and they won’t stay pegged in place.
+- They become virtually useless because the inner hole will get too big, and they won’t stay pegged in place.
 You will go through a lot of soft beads.

 The advantages of hard trout beads are: